US path to legal MDMA and Psilocybin-assisted Therapy

 Psychedelic-Assisted Therapy Legalization Efforts by State

-On March 3, 2022, Georgia legislators amended and passed HR896, which would create the House Study Committee on Alternative Post-Traumatic Stress Disorder Treatment Resources for Veterans.
-The committee will “undertake a study of the conditions, needs, issues, and problems” related to utilizing psilocybin-assisted therapy to treat veterans suffering from PTSD or depression and for other purposes, such as to treat people struggling with addiction.
-It will now move to the House Rules Committee for further consideration.
+On March 3, 2022, Georgia lawmakers amended and passed HR896.
+This resolution aims to establish the House Study Committee on Alternative Post-Traumatic Stress Disorder Treatment Resources for Veterans.
+The committee is tasked with examining the needs and issues related to using psilocybin-assisted therapy for veterans with PTSD or depression, as well as for treating addiction.
+The resolution will next go to the House Rules Committee for more review.

 HAWAII PSILOCYBIN THERAPY